Engaging local people in the circular economy

 How do you engage mainstream audiences in issues relating to what's often called the "circular economy"?

-This week Rob from Zero Waste Leeds was due to be speaking at an online seminar hosted by Carbon Copy, alongside author and campaigner Lucy Siegle, Rebecca Burgess from City To Sea, and Joanna Dainton from Bristol Waste.
+Rob from Zero Waste Leeds was due to be speaking at an online seminar hosted by Carbon Copy, alongside author and campaigner Lucy Siegle, Rebecca Burgess from City To Sea, and Joanna Dainton from Bristol Waste.

 Unfortunately some mystery technical gremlins scuppered our appearance at the last minute - so we didn't get the chance to give our perspective on this.